YuriMakaruk/redocly/onboarding.md

 To receive payouts, connect your bank account via Plaid.

-When completed successfully, the screen will display:
+When completed successfully, you will see:

 - Bank name
 - Masked account number